 drugstore chic and the era and means of Deyrolle.

 It's also linked to early 20th-century science labs....and sometimes includes masses of vintage Ball and Mason jars!

-Those of the 1950's and beyond tend to have a closed base with glass-front top, and some are wooden as opposed to metal.
+Cabinets from the 1950's and beyond tend to have a closed base with glass-front top.
+Some are wooden as opposed to metal.

 (LEFT) '1920's French medical-surgical cabinet' via William's Antiks, and (RIGHT) 'rare early 20th century nickel plated brass "sterilizer" cabinet with white opalescent glass top' via Urban Remains Chicago

 These pieces seem best in a non all-vintage space.
 They garner the attention they deserve when carefully mixed with furnishings and accessories of various periods.
 I love the whole vintage-shabby-chic of today (which is fresh and different from that of the 90's) but think these pieces look best when not mixed with too much of the same....where they may appear junky instead of smart.

 Although the above is a refrigerator, (likely used to display desserts in a French restaurant) its appearance falls enough into the industrial cabinet category to be quite the "home accessory" for some lucky individual; especially as it bears the luxury FAUCHON brand.